Can you afford that loan you’re about to take out?

 Let’s take a look at an example of how to calculate costs.
-Say you were looking to borrow a $1,000 with a three-month term at 300% APR.
+Say you were looking to borrow $1,000 with a three-month term at a 300% APR.
 Since it has a three-month term, you would pay it off in three installments.
-With interest, this works out to $512.30 per month.
+With interest, this works out to $452.77 per month.

 Zoe's short-term loan

 Say a woman named Zoe wanted a short-term loan of $350.
-She compared her options and found a lender that she could qualify for with a month-long term with repayments automatically deducted from her bank account.
+She compared her options and found a lender she could qualify with that offers a month-long term with repayments automatically deducted from her bank account.